 Send your name and address, indicating which edition(s), along with a cheque (made payable to The Alliance of Literary Societies) to ALSo Editor, 59 Bryony Road, Birmingham B29 4BY.

-The journal theme for 2020 is ’20:20 Vision’ and we are inviting members of our associated societies to submit articles for this (see more detail in the 2019 edition via the link above).
+The journal theme for 2021 is ‘Parody: The Writer in Lockdown’ and we are inviting members of our associated societies to submit articles for this (see more detail in the 2020 edition via the link above).
 We have a style guide to follow – downloadable here.
 Submissions (and any questions) can be submitted to the Editor at firstname.lastname@example.org.